 This means that growers of Tobaccos will earn approximately 11 times more per hectare than if they grow Sorghums.

 From 1990 to 2015, Kiruhura had average annual rainfall of 1,218mm across a total cropland area of 61.49k ha.

-The health condition most afflicting urban and rural children in 2011 in Southwest, Uganda is stunting with 0% of urban children affected and 46% of rural children affected.
+The health condition most afflicting urban and rural children in 2011 in Western, Uganda is stunting with 0% of urban children affected and 46% of rural children affected.